saulobritto/bioinfo-tools-gcolab/README.md

 * Base cheat-code to search features in bioinfo files.

-* View dinamic table in gcolab, handle JSON file into a dataframe and panda-cheat-codes.
+* View dinamic table in gcolab, handle JSON file into a dataframe, panda-cheat-codes and plotly-cheats.

+* Dash-bio: including AlignmentViewer(fasta), Circos (genes relation, json) and OncoPrint (visualize multiple genomic alternations with an interactive heatmap, json)